GLICON/San-Francisco-Intern-Salaries/README.md

 ### Project Overview

 This projects analyses the employee data for San Francisco city of specifed analysts from 2011 to 2014.
-The aim of this project is to explore administrative analyst and pesonnel analysts salaries from 2011 to 2014
+The aim of this project is to explore administrative and pesonnel analysts salaries from 2011 to 2014

 ### Data Sources

 Sales Data: The primary dataset used for this analysis is the "Salaries.csv" file, containing detailed information about employee compensation details fro SF city employess from 2011 to 2014.
 Full-time (FT) and part-time (PT) workers in a variety of occupations are represented in the dataset's 148,654 records.
-Reliability is ensured by the data's source, San Francisco's government transparency programs.
+Reliability is ensured by the data's source, SF's government transparency programs.

 ### Questions